mattlusty/bc-horiseon/README.md

 ## Features

+Jump Links (self anchors)

-- Self anchor Jump Links in navigation - allow users to rapidly move to selected content sections in current page
+- In nav the items are linked to ids of elements within the page, allowing users to rapidly move to selected content sections.

 ## Notes